suriya2365/Vapour/README.md

 2. Open index.html in a browser.

 ## Note
-Still unfinished, especially the library and database part Have to add more games and pictures aswell
+Still unfinished, especially the library,database and purchase sections Have to add more games and pictures aswell